artefactual/atom-docs/user-manual/access-content/navigate.rst

   :term:`field` in the Access points :term:`area <information area>` of the :ref:`ISDIAH <isdiah-template>` archival institution record
-* **Locality:** Limits results to those matching data entered into the "Locality" (e.g. city, town, etc) :term:`field` in the physical location tab of the contact dialogue (available in the "Contact" :term:`area <information area>` of the :ref:`ISDIAH <isdiah-template>` archival institution edit template)
+* **Locality:** Limits results to those matching data entered into the "City" (e.g. city, town, etc) :term:`field` in the physical location tab of the contact dialogue (available in the "Contact" :term:`area <information area>` of the :ref:`ISDIAH <isdiah-template>` archival institution edit template)